espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Regale the Lost Ones.md

 * * *

 **Critical Success** Haunts and undead in the settlement that are level 3 or lower become easier to defeat.
-Reduce all Disable DCs for affected haunts in the settlement by 2, and all affected undead within the settlement begin combat [[Frightened|Frightened 1]].
+Reduce all Disable DCs for affected haunts in the settlement by 2, and all affected undead within the settlement begin combat [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].
 If the PCs perform this ritual during this adventure, they gain 3 Hope Points.

 **Success** Haunts in the settlement that are level 3 or lower become easier to notice and defeat.
 Reduce all Disable DCs for affected haunts in the settlement by 1.
 If the PCs perform this ritual during this adventure, they gain 1 Hope Point.